iatecookies/LearnProgramming/README.md

 # LearnProgramming
 All the basic concepts you need to know.
+TO DO:
+- [x] this is a complete item
-TO DO: make a list of each file what concepts are covered
+- [ ] make a list of each file what concepts are covered

 ```
 Altijd commentaar bovenaan iedere file: